RyanFrantz/ryanfrantz.github.io/cv/index.md

 * Provided all telecommunications management including bundling T1s, PSTN lines, and a VoIP-based unified messaging platform to deliver both our online presence and toll-free based services for over 100 customers.
-* Drafted, performed, and audited all necessary controls to maintain HIPAA compliance within my area of responsibility.
+* Drafted, performed, and audited all necessary technical controls to maintain HIPAA compliance on an annual basis.

 ## Ebix Health - Senior System Administrator
 ### 10/1998 - 1/2004